dart-lang/native/pkgs/jnigen/README.md

 On Flutter targets, native libraries are built automatically and bundled.
 On standalone platforms, no such infrastructure exists yet.
 As a stopgap solution, running `dart run jni:setup` in a target directory builds all JNI native dependencies of the package into `build/jni_libs`.

-By default `jni:setup` goes through pubspec configuration and builds all JNI dependencies of the project.
-It can be overridden to build a custom directory using `-s` switch, which can be useful when output configuration for C bindings does not follow standard FFI plugin layout.

 The build directory has to be passed to `Jni.spawn` call.
 It's assumed that all dependencies are built into the same target directory, so that once JNI is initialized, generated bindings can load their respective C libraries automatically.

 ## Requirements